 In the healthcare industry, in the event of a data breach, organizations must alert affected individuals via mail.
-Depending on how many individuals are affected by the breach, the cost of notification can be astronomical.
+Depending on how many individuals are affected by the healthcare data breach, the cost of notification can be astronomical.
 In one such case the American Medical Collection Agency (AMCA) experienced a large-scale breach in which they had to send 7 million individuals breach notification letters, costing the organization $3.8 million.
 As a result AMCA has filed for Chapter 11 bankruptcy.

 Hiring IT Professionals for Data Breach Response